Becoming an Official

 - Associate officials – dues $10 (for officials looking to maintain status with the Association)

-- FAILURE TO PAY DUES BY MAY 15, 2021 WILL DISQUALIFY ELIGIBLE CERTIFIED OFFICIALS FROM THE CREW DRAFT.
+- FAILURE TO PAY DUES BY MAY 15, 2022 WILL DISQUALIFY ELIGIBLE CERTIFIED OFFICIALS FROM THE CREW DRAFT AND PLAYOFFS.

 - No registration materials will be sent through the mail.

 - ALL officials are required to follow the REGISTRATION PROCEDURE outlined below.

 You can register online via PayPal and pay with a credit card (a $5 service fee will be added) using the form below.

 Please pay your dues!

 The official, independent of the Association, must obtain insurance for liability and medical coverage.
 As independent contractors, all officials will be required to sign a waiver indicating that they are currently covered by a medical policy, or, if not, that they understand any injury incurred while officiating or traveling to or from officiating is their own responsibility.
 Liability insurance may be purchased through any one of a number of agencies, such as the National Federation of High Schools or the National Association of Sports Officials, offer liability coverage with many other membership benefits for joining their organization.